 Reusable shopping bags, groovy water bottles that’ll keep your drink ice-cold, reusable sandwich bags, wooden toothbrushes, metal straws: the more you use them, the bigger impact they’ll have!
 So buy those products once and commit to them.
 You’ll be reducing landfill waste and looking cool as you do it!

 Do you do any of the above for the environment, or do you do anything that we may have missed in the post?
-Back in April we shared ten top tips may help!
+Back in April, we shared ten top tips that may help!